eshnil2000/CarND-Traffic-Sign-Classifier/README.md

 #### 1. Provide a basic summary of the data set.
 In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.

-I used the pandas library to calculate summary statistics of the traffic signs data set:
+I used the length command to calculate number of samples, .shape to find shape of image & unique to find number of class Labels of the traffic signs data set: image_shape = X_train[0].shape unique, counts = np.unique(y_train, return_counts=True) *Number of training examples = 34799

-* The size of training set is ?
-* The size of the validation set is ?
-* The size of test set is ?
-* The shape of a traffic sign image is ?
-* The number of unique classes/labels in the data set is ?
+*Number of validation examples = 4410
+*Number of testing examples = 12630
+*Image data shape = (32, 32, 3)
+Number of classes = 43

 #### 2. Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+It is a bar chart showing how the data class labels are distrubuted.

-![alt text][image1]
+![Class Label distributions][solution-images/histogram.png]
+The histogram shows unevenly distributed samples of each class. the max number samples for any class is ~2000 while the minimum is <200, this provides for an unbalanced data set.

 ### Design and Test a Model Architecture